jingliao132/one-to-many-cGAN/README.md

 # One-to-many-cGAN
 Pytorch implementation of one-to-many cGAN for multiple image-to-image translations.

-We provide both realizations of the Synthesize adversarial training.
+We provide two implementations of one-to-many cGAN for the Hybrid Fake and Cascade Learning.
 The training and testing scripts files are in the folder hybrid_fake and cascade_learn.
-Copy train.lua and test.lua of the corresponding desired realization to the main directory.
+Copy train.lua and test.lua in the corresponding folder to the main directory before training/testing.

 ## Requirements
 - Linux or OSX